prasantkumarsahu/coffee_machine_simulator/README.md

 1. It has a **“take”** option which enables the maintainer to take the money in the money box.

 1. It has a **“show”** option which enables the user to check the ingredients left in the coffee machine.
-There should be an “exit” option which stops the simulation.
+There should be an “exit” option that stops the simulation.

 1. It has an **“analytics”** option which will display the count of all the coffees it sold, amount it earned, ingredients it consumed.

 1. In last it has an **“exit”** option which stops the simulation.

 ## How it demonstrates OOPs features :
-In this project I've used many OOPs(Object Oriented Programming) concepts like :
+In this project, I've used many OOPs(Object Oriented Programming) concepts like :

     Classes and Objects
     Encapsulation